pyx-project/pyx/faq/tex_latex.rst

    c.text(0, 0, r"{\alpha}", text.mathmode)

-Keep also in mind that the standard Python interpretation of the backslash as introducing escape sequences needs to be prevented :ref:`raw_string`.
+Keep also in mind that the standard Python interpretation of the backslash as introducing escape sequences needs to be prevented.

 On the TeX/LaTeX level you should enclose the commands requiring math mode in ``$``'s.
 As an example, ``$\alpha_i^j$`` will produce a greek letter alpha with